-If the spouses do not agree on everything or cannot fill out and sign the paperwork together, either spouse may instead file form DR-822, Complaint for Divorce without Children.
-The other spouse can file an answer to this complaint that agrees with some, all, or none of it.
+If you do not agree on everything or cannot fill out and sign the paperwork together, either spouse may instead file a complaint for divorce (see ak-courts.info/forms under the "Domestic Relations" section for more options).
+The other spouse can file an answer to the complaint that agrees with some, all, or none of it.